dogsGhost/js-boilerplate/README.md

 The Stack
 ---------

-- Express.js on the back-end with Jade as the default templating language.
-Pre-configured with a primary layout file.
-Gzipping is enabled by default.
+* Express.js on the back-end.
+  - Jade templates by default
+  - Gzip enabled by default
+  - Pre-configured with routes for views/static assets
+  - Support for environment-specific configuration

-- Browserify on the front-end for npm-style dependency management.
+* Browserify on the front-end for npm-style dependency management.
+  - Watchify with livereload
+  - ES6 to ES5 transpiling by default

-- Sass for CSS pre-processing (currently uses gulp-sass).
+* Sass for CSS pre-processing (gulp-sass).
+  - Autoprefixer
+  - Livereload

+* Gulp for build management
+  - Edit-in-one-place configuration
+  - Modularized (and auto-loaded) tasks
+  - TODO: cache busting

 Installation
 ============